 In 2015, I started working for the Web and Complex Systems Lab as an undergraduate research assistant shortly after being introduced to Data Science in an elective class I took, CS 3250: Computational Tools and Techniques for Data Analysis taught by Derek Doran.
 I received a graduate research assistant position in the same lab shortly after, beginning my graduate degree working towards a M.S. in Computer Science.

-My computational experience varies with what I'm doing.
-I use the R Project for Statistical Computing for nearly everything I do in ML.
+My computational experience is diverse.
+I prefer to use the R Project for Statistical Computing for everything I do nowadays in research.
 In my undergraduate years, I extensively used C++ (primarily C++11), for scientific computing projects, a few of which are listed below.
-Some of the projects actually required using regular ANSI-C89/C90.
+Some of the earlier projects I was involved with required using regular ANSI-C89/C90.
 I spent about two years doing research into computational geometry and parallel computing with the Compute Unified Device Architecture (CUDA) and subsequent ports using OpenCL.
 These efforts lead to a few publications.
 I'm moderately proficient with Java, and I've had a number of class-or-personal projects requiring the use of other languages, i.e. Python and others.

 |Wright State University||Masters of Science in Computer Science||(In Progress)|

 |Wright State University||Bachelor of Science in Computer Science|